-last financial year on the back of a minimal loan book growth of 7%.
+Overall, the total income grew by a modest 3% over the Crore due to 16% increase in average liabilities especially last financial year on the back of a minimal loan book growth of 7%.
 Interest income on advances amounted to ₹2,600 Crore, constituting 83% of our total revenue.
 Income on Statutory and other investments amounted to ₹206 Crore, growing by 40% during the year, on account of the higher deposit base and higher SLR maintained for sufficient liquidity buffer.
 It constituted 7% of the total income.

-Fee and other income comprising processing fee, profit on sale of Priority Sector Lending Certificates (PSLC), Our total operating costs reduced by 7% from that in FY2019-20 on account of a major cost rationalisation drive including renegotiation of rentals and contractual expenses that helped save ~ ₹14 Crore.
-We optimised the deployment of security guards, reduced outsourced manpower and vacated excess space, which helped save ₹12 Crore.
-We reviewed and re-engineered our backend processes and spearheaded digital initiatives such as RPA for routine backend reconciliations, contactless lending, digital deposits, digital collections, partnerships with a number of fintech partners for lending and back-end processes.
-Personnel costs largely stayed stable with only a 4% increase over the previous financial year due to the implementation of a hiring freeze and deployment of internal resources for vacancies, digital trainings and reversal of excess provision no longer required for retirement benefits.
-Other operating costs comprising occupancy, technology and connectivity, traveling and conveyance, cash handling and management, marketing, direct business-related and other expenses of lower disbursement volumes, cost savings and the rationalisation exercise.
-Approximately 49% of reduction in other opex can be attributed to the savings from rent equalisation reserve due to revised terms across 326 lease agreements, resulting in the reversal of ₹20 Crore net of expense in FY 2020-21.
-Our Cost to Income ratio dipped significantly to 60.3% from 67.4% in FY 2019-20 due to various cost rationalisation and optimisation initiatives.

-commission income on distribution of third-party products, interest or gain on investments and other miscellaneous income saw a de-growth of 4% over the last financial year, and constituted 10% of the total income against 11% in the previous year.
+Fee and other income comprising processing fee, profit on sale of Priority Sector Lending Certificates (PSLC), commission income on distribution of third-party products, interest or gain on investments and other miscellaneous income saw a de-growth of 4% over the last financial year, and constituted 10% of the total income against 11% in the previous year.
 We earned ₹58 Crore from sale of PSLC during the financial year against ₹45 Crore in the previous year.
 FY 2020-21 saw the Bank commencing active trading operations.
 Income from trading operations grew to ₹56 Crore (constituting 2% of total income and 18% of other income) especially on account of gains worth ₹49 Crore realised from OMO against ₹6 Crore in the previous year.

 Commission income on distribution of third-party products held steady at ₹20 Crore as the increasing distribution of retail insurance by cross-selling across businesses and activation of the distribution channel across the larger network was offset by lower credit life commission due to reduced disbursement volumes.
-Miscellaneous income comprising annual card maintenance fee income, income from banking operations, foreclosure and late payment reduced by 20% over the previous year on account charges and profit on sale of investments amounted to ₹62 Crore, constituting 20% of fee and other income, and 2% of total income.
+Miscellaneous income comprising annual card maintenance fee income, income charges and profit on sale of investments amounted to ₹62 Crore, constituting 20% of fee and other income, and 2% of total income.
 Card maintenance fee grew to ₹20 Crore against ₹16 Crore in the previous year, especially on account of better balance maintenance in the accounts.
 Income from banking operations grew to ₹34 Crore, against ₹27 Crore in the previous financial year, on account of increased digital transactions reflecting greater usage of the accounts.
-Recoveries from past write-offs Our Credit expenses for the year increased to ₹799 Crore from ₹171 Crore in the previous year.
-The Bank made an amounted to ₹9 Crore against ₹31 Crore in the previous financial year. incremental provision of ₹17 Crore on standard assets and Our asset yields dipped to 18.5% for FY 2020-21 from ₹536 Crore on NPA in addition to prudential provisioning 20.1% in the previous year on account of de-recognition to the tune of ₹172 Crore and write-offs worth ₹74 Crore. of ₹75 Crore of interest income post Supreme Court The Bank has maintained a conservative provisioning norm, ruling withdrawing NPA standstill, no interest income in excess to that mandated by RBI, and made incremental on ₹575 Crore of moratorium interest capitalisation prudential provisions to ensure a higher PCR and coverage in MicroBanking book, low yielding Navnirman book of of net assets.
-Provisioning coverage stood at 6.3% on the ₹57 Crore and rate transmission for select segment of gross advances as on March 31, 2021 against 1.6% in March customers for better portfolio quality especially in MSE 2020.
-Total cumulative provision on portfolio stood at ₹955 Crore as on March 31, 2021, consisting of ₹137 Crore (higher ticket and formal segments), personal loans (premium segments) and FIG loans (better-rated entities). of provision on standard assets, and ₹646 Crore on NPA On the borrowings side, the scale-up of our retail deposit and additional prudential provision of ₹172 Crore.
-The Provision Coverage Ratio (PCR) for the Bank stood at 60% franchise, growth of CASA coupled with rates cuts across deposit products, repayment of high-cost refinance and at the end of the year, while Net NPA (NNPA) stood at funding at concessional rates availed from SIDBI and NHB 2.9% against 80% and 0.20%, respectively, in March 2020. helped reduce the cost of funds to 7.2% from 8.2% in the previous year.
-Finance Cost increased by a meagre 1% over The Bank's Return on Asset (RoA) on Pre-provision the previous year on account of positive rate variance operating profit stood at 4.2% against 4.0% in the previous of ₹162 Crore net of negative volume variance of ₹170 year with Return on Equity (RoE) at 0.3% against 13.9% for FY 2019-20.
+Recoveries from past write-offs amounted to ₹9 Crore against ₹31 Crore in the previous financial year.

+Our asset yields dipped to 18.5% for FY 2020-21 from 20.1% in the previous year on account of de-recognition of ₹75 Crore of interest income post Supreme Court ruling withdrawing NPA standstill, no interest income on ₹575 Crore of moratorium interest capitalisation in MicroBanking book, low yielding Navnirman book of ₹57 Crore and rate transmission for select segment of customers for better portfolio quality especially in MSE (higher ticket and formal segments), personal loans (premium segments) and FIG loans (better-rated entities).
+On the borrowings side, the scale-up of our retail deposit franchise, growth of CASA coupled with rates cuts across deposit products, repayment of high-cost refinance and funding at concessional rates availed from SIDBI and NHB helped reduce the cost of funds to 7.2% from 8.2% in the previous year.
+Finance Cost increased by a meagre 1% over the previous year on account of positive rate variance of ₹162 Crore net of negative volume variance of ₹170
-Overall, the total income grew by a modest 3% over the Crore due to 16% increase in average liabilities especially deposits.